Jennie Denney, AMFT | Therapist in San Clemente, CA

 Schedule a complimentary consultation

-A Relational, Nervous-System-Aware Approach to Trauma Therapy
+A Relational, Nervous-System-Aware Approach

 I blend evidence-informed approaches in ways that honor your pace and capacity: